Engineering and building in Rome

 Pulleys were used to great advantage in order to gear force up or down.

 In order to apply force the most common methods involved different types of winches which were mounted either horizontally or vertically.
 In the horizontal type they were actioned by turning the outward spokes of a horizontal wheel.
 This could be done either by men or oxen.
 In the vertically mounted type the men or oxen could tread on the inside, rather like a Hampster wheel.
-The same technique was re-used in later epochs for construction projects such as Brunelleschi's dome in Florence.
+The same technique was re-used in later epochs for construction projects such as Brunelleschi’s dome in Florence during the Renaissance.

 The application of these sub units, ropes, pulleys, wooden structures (with appropriate joinery) and winches allowed the Romans to create the most varied construction machinery which could be constructed on site according to the needs of the moment.
-Metal was restricted to particular situations and tasks such clasps which allowed cranes to hoist stone blocks into the air or girders to solidly bind wooden structures or even stone blocks.
+Metal was restricted to particular situations and tasks such clasps which allowed cranes to hoist stone blocks into the air, or girders to solidly bind wooden structures or even stone blocks.

 At times this machinery could be of such enormous size and strength that it would be difficult, given our relative lack of expertise, to replicate the same results without a whole team of engineers and computer aided simulations.
 These machines replicated the same functions one would expect in modern construction: